-The answer is simple, one that is bigger that you think you need !
-The most common feed back from the 1000’s of customers we have had through the years is that they did not buy a safe that was big enough.
-Also, think of the value of the contents you could be putting in the safe in future years?
-Bigger is Better when it comes to buying a safe !
+The answer is simple: one that is bigger than you think you need!
+The most prevalent feedback we receive from the thousands of customers we have served over the years is that they did not buy a safe that was big enough.
+You will only add to the contents over the years.
+When it comes to buying a safe, bigger is better!

-2. Not all Gun Safes are created equally.
+2. Not all Gun Safes are created equal

-One of the most popular type of safe on the market today are Gun Safes / Home Safes.
-They come in different styles and sizes.
-Many are only thin metal cabinets without fire or burglary protection.
-The question is where to start in choosing a Gun Safe / Home Safe?
-First consider construction, thickness of metal and type of locking mechanism, followed by fire rating.
 Gun cabinets in the past were made of wood and glass and would showcase your weapons for everyone to see.
-Now in the world we live in a good quality gun safe / home safe is needed to protect your weapons and other valuables.
-Don’t rely on a cheap thin metal cabinet to protect your guns and vaulables.
-If you look around the industry, most low end gun cabinets have very thin metal bodies made from 14 to 16 or even as thin as 20 gauge steel.
-A standard hammer and large screwdriver can easily break into a thin metal gun cabinet.
-A quality gun / home safe should use a minimum of 11 gauge steel in the body of the safe and preferably 10 to 7 gauge steel.
+In the world we live in now, a good quality gun or home safe is needed to protect your weapons and valuables.
+Don’t rely on a cheap thin metal cabinet to protect your guns and valuables.
+If you search the industry, most low-end gun cabinets have very thin metal bodies made from 14 to 16 or even 20 gauge steel.
+A standard hammer or large screwdriver can easily break into a thin metal gun cabinet.
+A quality gun/home safe should use a minimum of 11 gauge steel in the body of the safe and preferably 10 to 7 gauge steel.

 Door construction is also very important.
 Look for a gun safe with at least ¼” of solid plate steel or composite equivalent in the door.
-More secure gun safes have a 3/8 to 1/2″ steel plate in the door.
-Look for gun safes with the Underwriter Laboratory burglar ratings of a RSC (Residential Security Container).
-Better quality gun safes have higher of B Rated, U.L.
-TL-15 (Tool Resistant) and U.L.
+More secure gun safes have a 3/8″ to 1/2″ steel plate in the door.
+Look for gun safes with the Underwriter Laboratory burglar ratings of an RSC (Residential Security Container).
+Better quality gun safes have higher B Rated, U.L.
+TL-15 (Tool Resistant) or U.L.
 TL-30 ratings.
 One note on this subject, there are high quality gun safes on the market that don’t have an official UL rating above an RSC rating BUT are built to TL levels of protection, contact us for more details.

 So how thick are different gauges of metal ?